(News article for May 8, 2020)

-Fall and winter are the recommended times for planting most trees and shrubs, but palms are an exception.
+Fall, winter, and early spring are recommended times for planting most trees and shrubs, but palms are different.
 Because warm soils are favorable for palm root growth, between May and September is the recommended time for planting palms.

-Besides tolerance of our temperatures and soil conditions, disease resistance of palms is important.
+Besides tolerance of temperatures and soil conditions, disease resistance of palms is important.
 Within the past several years, a couple of palm-killing diseases have been found in Louisiana for the first time.
-Date palm lethal decline (also known as Texas Phoenix palm decline) has killed a number of Canary Island palms in the New Orleans area.
-Chinese windmill palm is a palm species that is common in this area and is relatively cold tolerant, but date palm lethal decline and a similar disease, lethal yellowing, were found in dying Chinese windmill palms in Baton Rouge last year.
+Lethal bronzing (also known as Texas Phoenix palm decline or date palm lethal decline) has killed a number of Canary Island palms in the New Orleans area.
+Chinese windmill palm is common in this area and relatively cold tolerant, but lethal bronzing and a similar disease, lethal yellowing, have been found in dying Chinese windmill palms in the Baton Rouge area.
 Other palm species affected by these diseases include the edible date palm and the silver date palm (sometimes called the Sylvester palm).

-Considering all of these things, two palm species that I think are among the better choices for our area are the cabbage palm (Sabal palmetto) and the pindo palm (Butia odorata or B. capitata; also known as the jelly palm).
-The cabbage palm is native to the southeastern United States and is relatively tolerant of a wide range of soil conditions.
-It is cold hardy to at least USDA Hardiness Zone 8b, so should be fine, temperature-wise, for all of Livingston Parish.
-While cabbage palm can get date palm lethal decline, it doesn’t seem to be as severely affected as some other palms are.
-The cabbage palm has palmate (hand-like) leaves, like those of the Chinese windmill palm.
+Considering these things, one palm that I think is among the better choices for our area is the cabbage palm (Sabal palmetto).
+This palm is native to the southeastern United States and is relatively tolerant of a wide range of soil conditions.
+It’s cold hardy to at least USDA Hardiness Zone 8b, so should be fine, temperature-wise, for all of Tangipahoa and Washington Parishes.
+While cabbage palm can get lethal bronzing, it doesn’t seem to be as severely affected as some other palms are.

 Cabbage palm (Sabal palmetto) on the LSU campus in Baton Rouge, June 2017.
 (Photo by Mary Helen Ferguson, LSU AgCenter)